Marquis

 See more about this pub on CAMRA's national web site

-A small, wedge-shaped pub near the Coliseum Theatre, the present building was rebuilt in 1843 to the design of Isaac Bird.
-Charles Dickens drank here during the years he was working to buy his family out of a debtors prison.
+Part of the small Morton-Scott pub chain, this is a small, wedge-shaped pub near the Coliseum Theatre.
+The present building was rebuilt in 1843 to the design of Isaac Bird, and Charles Dickens drank here during the years he was working to buy his family out of a debtors prison.
 An upstairs room with one ale handpump is available for dining or private hire.
 Food includes traditional pub meals and Sunday roasts, smaller dishes, sharing platters, baguettes, salads, burgers, and a kids menu.
 Normally there are four cask ales available, three of which change.
-Part of the small Morton-Scott pub chain.
+Note that this is a busy live music pub, in the main small bar, with space limited for one person and their guitar and not much more, from 8pm Tues-Sat.
+A vinyl collection, LPs, 45s, and EPs will often be playing on the record deck on the back bar.